-What is food loss and food waste?
+What are food loss and food waste?

 Food loss is the decrease in the quantity or quality of food resulting from decisions and actions by food suppliers in the chain, excluding retailers, food service providers and consumers.
 It refers to any food that is discarded, incinerated or otherwise disposed of along the food supply chain from harvest/slaughter, but excluding the retail level.
-It does not re-enter in any other productive utilisation, such as feed or seed - Initial estimates state that food loss is around 14 percent.
+It does not re-enter in any other productive utilisation, such as feed or seed - Initial estimates state that food loss is around 14 per cent.

 Food waste refers to the decrease in the quantity or quality of food resulting from decisions and actions by retailers, food service providers and consumers.
-Examples of food waste can be fresh produce that deviates from what is considered optimal in colour, shape and size, foods that are close to, at or beyond the “best-before” date, or unused/left over food from household kitchens and eating establishments.
+Examples of food waste can be fresh produce that deviates from what is considered optimal in colour, shape and size, foods that are close to, at or beyond the “best-before” date, or unused/leftover food from household kitchens and eating establishments.

 Food loss in the supply chain

-Currently, a significant amount of food is lost along the food supply chain—during production, post harvest, storage, processing and distribution.
+Currently, a significant amount of food is lost along the food supply chain—during production, post-harvest, storage, processing and distribution.
 There is a lot of information out there about reducing food waste in homes and once it has reached shops, but information regarding waste in the supply chain is limited.

 Not only will cutting down on food loss in the supply chain save businesses money, but it is a vital component in solving the world’s hunger problem.
 Roughly one-third of global fresh fruits and vegetables (FFVs) are thrown away because their quality has dropped below an acceptance limit, a high share of these losses are related to non-optimised handling during supply chain processes.

 - Packaging considerations - The packaging of food products can have huge effects on shelf life.